marty331/pingid-pkce-python/README.md

 2. post request to auth server with code challenge
 3. auth server makes its own base64 hash of the code challenge and stores it, then returns an authorization code to the app
 4. app makes second post request containing the returned autorization code, and the code verifier to the token end point
-5. auth server compares its own base64 hash of the code challenge with the code verifier, then issues a token if they match and redirects to the apps landing page authenticated 6. app continues to check for valid token in cookies with each request
+5. token server compares the stored base64 hash of the code challenge with the code verifier, then issues a token if they match and redirects to the apps landing page authenticated
+6. app continues to check for valid token in cookies with each request

 For more details on everything needed for each post request in PKCE flow, please see below links or the code.
 They will also cover token validation which is not discussed above.